Policy

 Overview of the intake decision response tool

-Even when there are other proceedings in the Family Court (for example, Care of Children Act proceedings or Adoption Act proceedings), we must still consider the report of concern and the need for assessment.
+Even when there are other proceedings in the Family Court (for example, Care of Children Act proceedings or Adoption Act proceedings), we must still consider the report of concern and the need for us to complete a child and family assessment or investigation.

 When a written assessment is required

-The following outlines when we must undertake an assessment, complete a Tuituia report and have it approved by a supervisor.
+The following outlines when we must complete an assessment report to articulate our understanding and have it approved by a supervisor.

 Care and protection assessments